9diov/slides/PITCHME.md

     #returns an AsyncDelegator that stores async_options
     delegator = report.async(async_options)

-    # Use `method_missing` to store the method name and arguments
+    # When a method is sent to the delegator
     delegator.do_something_cool(arg1, arg2)

+    # Use 'method_missing' to store the method name and arguments,
-    # creates a new job with async_options,method name, method arguments, cache key, etc.
+    # then creates a new job with async_options,method name, method arguments, cache key, etc.
     job = delegator.new_job

-    #internally calls JobWorker.perform_async(job_id)
+    # finally calls JobWorker.perform_async(job_id)
     job.queue